MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

           $(Build.BuildId)
     ```

-   If the Docker registry service connection that you created is associated with a container registry named `example.azurecr.io`, then the image is to `example.azurecr.io/azure-pipelines-canary-k8s:$(Build.BuildId)`.
+   If the Docker registry service connection that you created is associated with a container registry named `example.azurecr.io`, then the image is set to `example.azurecr.io/azure-pipelines-canary-k8s:$(Build.BuildId)`.

 1. Select **Save and run** and ensure the job runs successfully.